ilincaseby/PulseNet/README.md

     * Is this a non-const reference?
 If so, make const or use a pointer
     * Do not use namespace using-directives
 * I ignored errors above because of the ease that code is written with *using namespace std* and smart pointers (**&**).
 I tried using strtok_r but was a little overhead needing to make a pointer to the static allocated buffer and then parse its address decreasing the lizibility of the code.
 As about thread-safe for future implementation, making the buffer be a copy of the command, I think it will work just fine if the threads are started before initiating the buffer.

-## Feedback
-* As good as it can be this project for learning new things and encounter difficulties, I think the checker should test more extreme cases, even if the points are accorded after manually testing because the person according the credits may encounter a bug that no checker and no test manually tested by myself could discover, it happens (hope I won't get less credit if it is a bug there :))) ).
-* It's not the hardest, nor the easiest project, it's somewhere in the middle, but with a semester like this, it's pretty good :)) .
-* **If something is unclear, although I tried my best with comments in the code and in this README, please contact me at the following gmail address: ilincasebastian1406@gmail.com**